medic/cht-watchdog/tests/README.md

 Run `docker compose exec prometheus promtool tsdb create-blocks-from openmetrics /prometheus/data.txt /prometheus && docker compose restart prometheus` to push the data into Prometheus.

-Now you can open Grafana and verify that the panel is displaying the expected data.
+Now you can open Grafana and verify that the panel is displaying the expected data or the expected alert has fired.

 Remember, that you have to completely destroy the prometheus data volume before running another test that uses the same metric.

-### Email alerts
+## Email alerts

 To test email alerts, we can use a `maildev` server to accept incoming SMTP requests from Grafana.